The Ultimate Guide To The Best Baby Activities In London

 With regular daily and weekend workshops and special events for families, you can pick up free activities at the Information desks, or from the Hello Families cube.

-Swatch is a multi-sensory activity to support communication between adults and under 5’s.
+Swatch is a multi-sensory indoor playground, designed to support communication between adults and under 5’s.

 There is loads of space for toddlers to let off some steam on the ground floor and its large airy spaces mean there’s enough room to push the buggy around with you.